FaisalAlshehri-1/hamsat-jabal/README.md

 * The weights they used in previous sessions.
 * Whether their performance improved, stayed the same, or decreased.
 * Their current working weights for each exercise.
+* Their daily protein needs based on their goal.
+* How much protein they have already consumed during the day.

-This app solves that problem by storing workout data in the cloud and displaying it in a simple, easy-to-read interface.
+This app solves that problem by storing workout and nutrition-related data in the cloud and displaying it in a simple, easy-to-read interface.

 ## Main Features